2024

 Ministry of Defence

-Concerns summary The army's vulnerability risk management process fails to ensure 'check-ins' for high-risk soldiers, and suicide prevention training for welfare officers is not mandatory.
+Concerns summary (AI summary) The army's vulnerability risk management process fails to ensure 'check-ins' for high-risk soldiers, and suicide prevention training for welfare officers is not mandatory.
 Inadequate information sharing and documentation between medical and command personnel further hinder support and risk reduction.